Wiktoria201/superhero-cards-app/README.md

 # Superhero cards generator

-This is a super hero cards generator that uses React.js and API to render random cards with superheroes.
+This is a superhero card generator that uses React.js and an API to render random cards with superheroes.
+For this app, I focused on trying out React Routing and React Context.

 ## Technology used: